lifeBalance/init/README.md

 * **Explanation**: Services or [daemons](https://en.wikipedia.org/wiki/Daemon_(computing)) are programs that are usually started when the system boots up, and that run in the background.
 As we mentioned before, most of Linux based OS have adopted `systemd` to organize and manage their services.
 In `systemd`, daemons are configured in **unit files**, which are kept in several locations.
 We could use the `systemctl` command to list all the **units** that are **enabled**, meaning that are started by `systemd` when the system boots.

 * **Command**: Check file `19`.

+### Exercise 20
+List all existing users on the VM.

+* **Explanation**: All user accounts are listed in the `/etc/passwd` file, which contains a line per account.
+We can easily list users using the `cat` command, then grepping the first field, which contains the **user name**.

+> Each line in `/ect/passwd` contain seven fields delimited by colons.

+Another way to achieve exactly the same as described above, it's to use the `getenv` command, which can be used to get the contents of the `passwd` database.

+> The `/etc/passwd` file is a **text-based database** of information about user accounts.

+* **Command**: Check file `20`.